drobilc/MatchMaker/love_maker/README.md

 Subscribes to `/face_detections_raw` and checks if any neighbouring cells already have a detection logged.
 When a new face is detected, we wait for some more similar detections before deciding that this is not a false positive.
 After a true positive is confirmed, Robustifier sends the coordinates to which robot should move (not where the face is) to `/face_detections`.

 ## Run all
-To run gazebo, rviz and love maker, run each command in a separate terminal:
+To run gazebo, rviz and love maker, we can only run one command: `roslaunch love_maker all.launch`.
-1. roscore
-2. roslaunch exercise4 rins_world.launch
-3. roslaunch exercise4 amcl_simulation.launch
-4. roslaunch turtlebot_rviz_launchers view_navigation.launch
-5. roslaunch love_maker all.launch